slint-ui/slint/api/rs/slint/mcu.md

  * `libm`: MCUs often don't provide hardware support for floating point arithmetic.
 The `libm` feature enables the use of software emulation, with the help of the [libm](https://crates.io/crates/libm) crate.

+Finally, we add `slint-build` as a build dependency in order to compile the `.slint` design files to Rust code.

 ## Changes to `build.rs`

-When targeting MCU, you will need a build script to compile the `.slint` files using the `slint-build` crate.
+When targeting MCUs, you need a [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) to compile the `.slint` files using the `slint-build` crate.
-You will have to use the `slint_build::EmbedResourcesKind::EmbedForSoftwareRenderer` configuration option to tell the slint compiler to embed the images and font in the binary in the proper format.
+Use the `slint_build::EmbedResourcesKind::EmbedForSoftwareRenderer` configuration option to tell the slint compiler to embed the images and fonts in the binary in a format that's suitable for the software based renderer we're going to use.

+The following example of a `build.rs` script compiles the `main.slint` design file in the `ui/` sub-directory to Rust code and embeds the code as well as all graphical assets needed into the program binary.

 ```rust,no_run
 fn main() {